25 of the Most Famous Ancient Greek Statues and Sculptures

 Pliny credits the work, which at the time was in the palace of Emperor Titus, to three ancient Greek sculptors from the island of Rhodes; Agesander, Athendoros and Polydoros.

-Laocoon, a priest of the god Apollo and son of Priam of Troy, is known, from Greek mythology, for angering Apollo by breaking his oath of celibacy and getting up to a bit of hanky panky in the Apollon Sanctuary, which resulted in the birth of his twin sons.
+Laocoon, a priest of the god Apollo and son of Priam of Troy, is known from Greek mythology for angering Apollo by breaking his oath of celibacy and getting up to a bit of hanky panky in the Apollon Sanctuary resulting in the birth of his twin sons.

-Is this why Apollo the sons of Laocoon, crushed to death by the serpents, leaving Laocoon alone to suffer, or is another version of the story the reason for the death of Laocoon and his sons, where Laocoon is a priest of Poseidon (Neptune), rather than Apollo, and is killed, along with his sons for warning the Trojans not to accept the Trojan horse from the Greeks?
+Is this why Apollo had the sons of Laocoon crushed to death by serpents, leaving Laocoon alone to suffer, or is another version of the story the reason for the death of Laocoon and his sons in which Laocoon is a priest of Poseidon (Neptune) rather than Apollo and is killed, along with his sons, for warning the Trojans not to accept the Trojan horse from the Greeks?

 Virgil describes this event in The Aeneid and gives Laocoon the famous line;